 Publication Date: Friday, August 29, 2003

-Massage parlors continue to pose prostitution problem (August 29,
+Massage parlors continue to pose prostitution problem Massage parlors continue to pose prostitution problem (August 29,

-parlor in Mountain View two weeks ago, prostitution is a crime that just isn't going away.
+Despite the bust of another brothel disguised as a massage parlor in Mountain View two weeks ago, prostitution is a crime that just isn't going away.

 By Candice Shih

 "They keep popping up all the time," said Javier Alcala, the assistant district attorney who has been tracking houses of prostitution for several years.
 "There must be some kind of organization."